 Sometimes it even gets a white mold-like substance after a number of days have passed.
 This is a kind of yeast, and it isn’t harmful, but this unique yeast odor overtakes the nice aroma of the soy sauce.
 Make sure to adhere to the following.

-- Make sure to close the lid tightly after using.
+- Make sure to close the lid tightly after use.

 - Once there isn’t much left, transfer it to a smaller container so there’s less exposure to air.